Camp Fatima (New Hampshire): Program

 For those who wish to attend the camp over the age of 15, they can apply for the CIT (Counselor in Training) program.
 For the campers, the camp has cabins, with each cabin having approximately eight bunk beds.

-Fatima previously held "Exceptional Citizens Week" where people ages 9 and older with intellectual or physical challenges a week of traditional camp activities such as horseback riding, swimming, boating, arts and crafts, and more at no cost to the camper.
-In 2024 Camp Fatima decided to cancel their "Exceptional Citizens Week" citing "catholic values" not being upheld in an October 19th email from Bishop Peter Libasci.
+Fatima previously held "Exceptional Citizens Week" where people ages 9 and older with intellectual or physical challenges participate in a week of traditional camp activities such as horseback riding, swimming, boating, arts and crafts, and more at no cost to the camper.
+In 2024 Camp Fatima decided to cancel their "Exceptional Citizens Week" citing "catholic values" not being upheld in an October 19 email from Bishop Peter Libasci.

+Controversy

+Multiple accusations of sexual abuse of minors have been levied on Camp Fatima's leaders.

+"Dowd was the camp director until 1990.
+Dowd's notorious abuse wasn't known to the public until after he died in 2002 when several former campers came forward.
+But the victim alleges the diocese knew that Dowd sexually assaulted children.

+Several former campers filed a class action lawsuit against the diocese in 2002, months after Dowd died while on vacation in Florida.
+That lawsuit was later settled out of court."

+Some of these cases have gone as far as the New Hampshire supreme court.